 But what was most amazing about her was that she was deeply psychic.
 She did palmistry & fortune telling from cards – and she had premonitory dreams about people and events.
 I knew that there had been many “white witches” in our ancestry and I always felt she was very much part of that lineage.
 Her “speciality” was major transport accidents, especially airplanes coming down.
 It was always a traumatising experience for her because she always saw herself in the plane; screaming, getting hurt, seeing people dying; as if she was there herself.
 She could relay things that happened in the plane back to us very accurately; and sometimes it was only after years of government secrets and air investigations that things would come to light about the cause of some of these accidents that she had been accurately describing all along.
 So if she had one of those dreams and you were going to fly shortly afterwards, well, you didn’t.
 She wouldn’t have let you!
 And no one dared to anyway!
 My grandmother also accurately predicted the future “for fun” for those who would ask and she was often spot on about mine; to the point that I often refused to have her read for me as I believed we should not know too much in advance but rather discover our own path.

 A few years before my twin physically came into my life, my grandma started seeing another man in the cards when she would read for me.
-We would be sat around the small kitchen table at our red little summer cottage that her dad had built, and she would lay out the cards on the table and there were always two Kings in them, without a fail; both there, side by side.
-I had a long term boyfriend at the time, always represented by the King of spades, yet now the King of Hearts was there too.
-When she would relay things she saw about the King of hearts I always felt a familiar energy with me; one that I had felt since my childhood, but it soon became a joke between all of us, since I really couldn’t see who it could be.
+We would be sat around the small kitchen table at our red little summer cottage that her dad had built, and she would lay out the cards on the table and there were always two men in them, without a fail; both there, side by side.
+I had a long term boyfriend at the time, always represented by the King of spades, yet now the Jack of Clubs was there too.
+When she would relay things she saw about the Jack of Clubs I always felt a familiar energy with me; one that I had felt since my childhood, but it soon became a joke between all of us, since I really couldn’t see who it could be.
 I was happy with my boyfriend and loved him very much.